c1flores/Regex-Tutorial/README.md

 An example of a regex can be seen above.
 For the purpose of this tutorial, we will be looking at a sequence of characters that can be used as a regex to search for most URLs, with the exception of some edge cases.
-The tutorial will break down the components of the "Matching a URL" regex to explore the regex components in general.
+The tutorial will break down the components of the "Matching a URL" regex to explore regex components in general.

 ## Table of Contents